vitormarcato/people-registration-system/README.md

 The project purpose is to practice, study and improve knowledge about programming.

-The challenge was encoding a CRUD back-end application which is responsible to manipulation of data in a relational database.
+The challenge was encoding a CRUD back-end application which is responsible for manipulating data in a relational database.

 CRUD is an acronym that refers to the four basic functions that are necessary to implement a persistent storage application: create, read, update and delete.